emanuellopes/mediastationx/README.md

 convert audio/video files with ffmpeg.

-this program is a interface for mplayer, i made this in visual studio using VB.Net and c#.Net, and some librasries in c/c++ like ffmpeg.
+this program is a interface for mplayer, i made this in visual studio using VB.Net and c#.Net, and some libraries in c/c++ like ffmpeg.

 the comments in code most part is portuguese, sorry for that.